mortar-works/mortar-website/src/site/use-cases/dementia-friendly-venue-accredition-for-London.md

 Building tailored training and accreditation environments
 ---------------------------------------------------------------------------------------------------------------------------------
-We are working on making these environments more available to support training and engagement in accessibility more available to all venues and in all geographic areas.
-If you are interested in bringing better training or accreditation environments to your users and networks then please do get in touch.
-We can tailor and customise the environment you need to create the best user experience and deliver the best outcomes for your users.
+We are working on making these environments more available to support training and engagement in accessibility for all venues and in all geographic areas.
+If you are interested in bringing better training, accreditation or promotional environments to your users and networks then please do get in touch.
+We can tailor and customise the environment you need to deliver the best user experience and outcomes for your users.